Christina Piercing FAQ Info by APP Certified Piercers in NYC

 Jewelry lengths typically range from 10mm to 14mm, depending on anatomy and swelling.

-While rings are not recommended due to a high rejection risk, some may use circular barbells once fully healed.
+While rings are not generally recommended due to a high rejection risk, some may use circular barbells once fully healed.

 Yes, due to its surface placement, the Christina piercing has a higher risk of migration and rejection than other genital piercings.